Gene Stratton-Porter: Later years

 In later 1918, after years of years of strenuous work outdoors, battling with the Indiana state government to protect the state's wetlands, and worrying over the events of World War I, fifty-four-year-old Stratton-Porter checked into Clifton Springs Sanitarium and Clinic, a health retreat for the famous in New York.
 She recuperated at the resort for a month before returning to her home at Wildflower Woods and taking up new challenges as a poet, filmmaker, and editorialist.
 In 1919, after recovering from a serious bout of influenza and completing Homing with the Birds (1919), she decided to move to Los Angeles, California.
 Southern California's more temperate climate and increased social activities appealed to her.
 From her California home, Stratton-Porter continued to write novels and poetry, in addition a series of articles for McCall's magazine.
-In 1924 she founded Gene Stratton-Porter Productions, Inc., one of the first female-owned studios, and worked with film director James Leo Meehan to create films based on her novels.
+In 1924 she founded Gene Stratton-Porter Productions, Inc. and worked with film director James Leo Meehan to create films based on her novels.

 With increased business dealings and enjoying the company of many writers, artists, sculptors, and musicians, Stratton-Porter decided to establish her permanent residence in southern California.
 Although she retained her home at Sylvan Lake in Indiana, the Porters sold the Limberlost Cabin in Geneva, Indiana, in 1923.
 At the time of her death in 1924, Stratton-Porter owned Wildflower Woods in Indiana, a year-round home in Los Angeles, a vacation home on Catalina Island, and was constructing a mansion in Bel Air, California.

 Death and legacy

 Stratton-Porter died on December 6, 1924, at the age of sixty-one, in Los Angeles, California, of injuries received in a traffic accident.
 Her car, driven by her chauffeur, collided with a streetcar while she was en route to visit her brother, Jerome.
 Stratton-Porter was thrown from the vehicle and died at a nearby hospital less than two hours later of a fractured pelvis and crushed chest.
 Her private funeral was held on December 11 at her South Serrano Street home in Hollywood, California.
 Stratton-Porter's remains were held in a temporary burial vault until 1934 and then interred at Hollywood Memorial Park Cemetery.

 Stratton-Porter's husband, Charles Porter, died in 1926 and was buried in his hometown of Decatur, Indiana; their daughter, Jeannette Porter Meehan, died in California in 1977.
 In 1999 Stratton-Porter's two grandsons, James and John Meehan, arranged to move Stratton-Porter's remains, along with those of their mother, Jeannette Porter Meehan, to Indiana.
-The women's remains are interred on the grounds of the Gene Stratton-Porter State Historic Site at Sylvan Lake.Bennett, p.
-10; Long, p.
-253; Morrow, p.
-139.
+The women's remains are interred on the grounds of the Gene Stratton-Porter State Historic Site at Sylvan Lake.